 Now, Ohio’s largest police union is pressing the state’s workers’ compensation board to start covering more PTSD claims by officers.

-Most people think of PTSD of the kind suffered by soldiers in the military who grapple with the horrors of combat and the stress of overseas service.
+Most people think of PTSD as the kind suffered by soldiers in the military who grapple with the horrors of combat and the stress of overseas service.
 But as we gain an increased understanding of the condition, numerous studies have detailed the pervasiveness of PTSD throughout the law enforcement community.

-For example, one study (cited) found that 1 in 5 active duty police officers suffer PTSD.
+For example, one study found that 1 in 5 active duty police officers suffer PTSD.
 In fact, researchers concluded PTSD was the No. 1 cause of death among police officers, resulting in startling rates of suicide.

 Another analysis published by the American Military University looked at the ways in which police officer PTSD might be distinct from that which is suffered by soldiers.
 The primary difference noted is that while soldiers might suffer PTSD from a brief or single exposure period to stress, police tend to manifest the condition over time, the result of many cumulative stress-related experiences.
 It’s sometimes referred to as “cumulative PTSD.”